Balmoral, New South Wales: History

+Before British colonisation, Balmoral was on the country of the Cammeraygal clan of Indigenous Australians.
+Balmoral Beach was used by these people as a burial ground.

 Balmoral is named after Balmoral Castle, the large estate house in Aberdeenshire, Scotland known as Royal Deeside and a favourite summer royal residence.
 The Star Amphitheatre, an open-air temple constructed by the Theosophical Society-related group, was built in 1923–1924.
 Intended as a platform for lectures by the expected "World Teacher", believed by the Theosophists to be Jiddu Krishnamurti, it was demolished in 1951, and its foundations used for an apartment building that still stands on the site.

 The Balmoral Beach Conservation Area is listed on the New South Wales State Heritage Register.
 The area includes Edwards Beach as well as Balmoral Beach, plus the promenade, esplanade, rotunda and Bather's Pavilion, which date back to the 1930s.

 As the Balmoral area developed, it became the location for many examples of the Federation architectural styles that predominated from 1890 to 1915.
 There are many fine examples of these styles in the area.
 Balmoral is also the location of Noonee, a heritage-listed home designed by Alexander Stewart Jolly.
 The house was built 1918-19 and drew on elements of the American hunting lodge.